A Non-Perturbative Definition of the Standard Models: Introduction and Definitions

-In this work, we like to show that the gauged chiral fermion problem in both the 16-fermion and the 15-fermion standard models can be solved via a generalized lattice gauge approach.
+In this work, we aim to show 16n-fermion and the 15n-fermion Standard Models can be solved via a generalized lattice gauge approach under \emph{local lattice model} (\ref{localLatt}).
 In the standard lattice gauge approach, the fermions do not interact directly.
-The generalized lattice gauge approach simply adds an extra direct fermion interaction, or an indirect fermion interaction via some Higgs fields.
-This generalized lattice gauge approach (which is referred as the mirror fermion approach) was proposed in 1986.\cite{EP8679,M9259} In such an approach, one starts with a lattice model containing chiral fermions (the normal sector) and a chiral conjugated mirror sector, with a to-be-gauged symmetry acting as an on-site symmetry.
-Then, one includes a proper fermion interaction \cite{S8456,S8631} trying to gap out the mirror sector completely, without breaking the on-site symmetry and without affecting the {low energy properties}.
-Last, one can gauge the on-site symmetry to obtain a gauged chiral fermion theory, regularized by a lattice model.
-However, the extensive studies on the mirror fermion proposal \cite{GPR9396,L9418,GS9409013,CGP1247} failed to demonstrate that interactions can fully gap out the mirror sector without breaking the symmetry and without modifying the low energy dynamics of the normal sector.
-It was pointed out in \Ref{BD9216} that ``attempts to decouple lattice fermion doubles by the method of Swift and Smit cannot succeed.''
-As a result, many people gave up the mirror fermion approach.
+The generalized lattice gauge approach simply adds an extra direct fermion interaction or an indirect fermion interaction via some Higgs fields.
+A generalized lattice gauge approach, called the mirror fermion approach, was proposed in 1986 \cite{EP8679,M9259}.
+In such an approach, one starts with a lattice model containing chiral fermions (the normal sector) and a chiral conjugated mirror sector (the mirror sector), with a to-be-gauged symmetry acting as an onsite symmetry.
+Then, \emph{one includes a proper fermion interaction} \cite{S8456,S8631} \emph{in such a local lattice model, attempting to gap out the mirror sector completely, without breaking the onsite symmetry and without affecting the low energy properties of the normal sector}. {This is the key step, which will be referred to as \emph{gapping out the mirror sector without breaking the (to-be-gauged) symmetry}.} Last, one can gauge the onsite symmetry to obtain a gauged chiral fermion theory, regularized by a

-Recently, \Ref{W1301} claimed that any theory that is free of \emph{all} anomalies can be realized by a local lattice model in the same dimension via an approach similar to the mirror fermion approach.
-Such a result is obtained from a classifying understanding of anomalies.
-Anomaly is a property of an anomalous theory, which seems not well-defined.
-How to classify a property of not-well-defined theories?
-The anomaly inflow picture relates anomalous \emph{field theories} to the boundary of other \emph{field theories} in one higher dimension.\cite{CH8527,F0634} \Ref{W8597} systematically described anomalies in field theories in terms of topological invariants in one higher dimensions (such as the indices of linear operators), which turn out to be cobordism invariants.\cite{DFh9405012} However, to construct a lattice regularization of a field theory, we need to relate anomalies to lattice models.
-This was done in \Ref{W1313}, where the lattice relation allows us to classify anomalies.